keyax/node_core/README.md

-# Ubuntu Core Yakkety 16.10 for Docker images bases
+# Ubuntu Core Zesty 17.04 for Docker images bases
 What is Node.js  ?

 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.